With no annual fee and more points for US supermarket purchases, the Amex EveryDay® Credit Card offers solid rewards for everyday spending.

 How long will it take to be approved?

-Because conditional credit card approval is automated on the website, you may get a decision on your application within 60 seconds.
+Because American Express automates conditional approval online, you may get a decision on your application within minutes.
 If there are issues with your application, it may take a few days to a few weeks to hear back.

 How long will it take to get my Amex EveryDay® Credit Card?